WHY VISIT AZERBAIJAN

 - Lule kebab: Spiced, minced lamb pressed on to skewers and grilled.

-- Piti: Mutton and chickpea soup – a Sheki speciality.
+- Piti: Mutton and chickpea soup – a Sheki specialty.

-- Badimjan dolmasi: Lamb and herb-stuffed trio of aubergine, tomato and green pepper.
+- Badimjan dolmasi: Lamb and an herb-stuffed trio of aubergine, tomato, and green pepper.

 - Dushbara: Soup made with mutton stock containing small pieces of pasta.

 - Toyuk lavangi: Chicken stuffed with nuts and dried fruits.

 - Shirin plov: Meat and rice pilaf with nuts and dried fruit.

 - Monastirski: Chicken or lamb topped with melted cheese and pomegranate sauce.

 - Choban salatasi: Finely chopped tomatoes, onions, cucumber, and herbs.

 - Shabat: A soft iced drink made of sugar, various fruits, and herbs.